valorun/digestif/README.md

 ## Getting started

 The easiest way is to run the project with docker compose.
-You first need to set you `OPENAI_API_KEY` in `default.env` file.
+You first need to set you `OPENAI_API_KEY` in your path.
 Then, simply run the following command:
 ```bash
 docker compose up -d